bask0xff/FlyGis3D/Readme.md

-3D-visualisation of GIS MapInfo files using OpenGL.
+# 3D-visualisation of GIS MapInfo files using OpenGL.

-University diplom project written in 1997-1999
+University diploma project written in 1997-1999

 Delaunay triangulation, computational geometry, custom data structures such as LinkedList and other, 3D, OpenGL, Bresenham's algorithm for lines drawing; calculation invisible places on terrain; 3D flying by traektory with observing selected point...